brianalegre/01-HTML-Git-CSS-Homework/README.md

  - .benefit-brand
  - .benefit-cost

-Consolidated 3 classes into one articleFormat
+Consolidated 3 classes into one just the ARTICLE element
  - .search-engine-optimization
  - .online-reputation-management
  - .social-media-marketing

 Changed FOOTER H2 to H4
  - Heading attributes to sequential order